EnzzoCaaue/cloak/README.md

 Cloaka provides great performance and an easy to use scripting environment using **lua**.
 Faster and less demanding than the PHP AACs out there.

+It is made using [Pigo](https://github.com/Raggaer/Pigo) web-framework

 # Compatible OT distributions

 Cloaka is only compatible with [The Forgotten Server](https://github.com/otland/forgottenserver).
 Cloaka only supports its newer version 1.0 or greater.

+# Download

+Currently there are no releases of **Cloak** you can however build it

 # How to build